theupdateframework/pep-maximum-security-model/README.rst

 downloaded by clients.
 PyPI is trusted to make uploaded projects available to clients (PyPI signs the metadata for this part of the process), and developers sign the distributions that they upload.

+Need to discuss the trust and practical implications of end-to-end signing.

 Metadata Signatures, Key Management, and Signing Distributions